MEP both engages in and supports research

 Who participates in MMSD’s 4K program?

 Although MMSD provides universal access to a part-day 4K-program, opting-in to enroll is not universal.
-An important first question is how does participation in 4K differ among different groups of children?
+An important first question is how does enrollment in 4K differ among different groups of children?
 Are students’ background and family characteristics associated with patterns of attendance?
 For example, are children of color or low-income children more or less likely to attend 4K than other children?
 Does home language predict attendance?
 Finally, do program elements (such as time of day or type of school) influence enrollment?

 How is participation in 4K associated with school readiness?
 How does this association vary by child and family attributes?

 What is the association between 4K participation and the academic and social and behavioral competencies of children entering Kindergarten?
 How if at all does this association vary by race/ethnicity, parental education or free and reduced-price lunch eligibility?
-How if at all does this association vary across 4K sites?
+How, if at all, does this association vary across 4K sites?